Pharmaceutical Sciences (PSCI)

 PSCI 367.
 Pharmaceutical Calculations.
 1 Credit.

 Qualitative and quantitative principles encompassing calculations performed by pharmacists in traditional and specialized practice settings.
 Scope includes computations related to prescriptions and medication orders.
-Restricted to students in the professional Pharmacy program.
+Restricted to students who have conditional acceptance in the NDSU Doctor of Pharmacy program.

 PSCI 368.
 Pharmaceutics I. 3 Credits.